 When you’re navigating this time of great change and uncertainty, how do you engage their support?

 Before I dive deeper into that question, let’s take a closer look at the reasons why you might be experiencing a career change at this time.

 Why are you experiencing change?

-One of the first questions I ask my client’s is, “What kind of support do you need?” and “What would the right support from a loved one look life for you?”
+One of the first questions I ask my clients is, “What kind of support do you need?” and “What would the right support from a loved one look like for you?”

 How would you answer that question, right now?

-Here are some of answers that I’ve received from clients:
+Here are some of the answers that I’ve received from clients:

 “I need my partner to show interest in what I am experiencing by asking me questions, rather than complicating things through pressure to figure it all out sooner than later.”

 “I feel like I have to find a quick solution so that my spouse doesn’t feel so concerned about the changes taking place.”
 The disruption in cash flow is scary, but I know I need to take the time that’s necessary to be sure I am making the best decisions for our future.”